TomatenKuchenDEV/docs/docs/feeds.md

 The message is usually shown within a minute of publication which means it's much faster than Minecraft blog posts or changelogs on Discord.

-You can also let the bot send a message once the first paper build for a new full release is published.
+You can also let the bot send a message once the first [PaperMC server software](https://papermc.io) build for a new full release is published.